ryanknauer/CPSC448/YoutubeExtension/README.md

 ![](https://github.com/ryanknauer/CPSC448/blob/master/Images/Screen%20Shot%202019-05-27%20at%205.26.56%20PM.png)

-One of the limitations of the Chrome Extension system is that all application files are stored in a seperate context than that of the actual web page.
+One of the limitations of the Chrome Extension system is that all application files are stored in a seperate context from that of the actual web page.
 This is a problem because every time a page our extension is run on a youtube video, it needs to pull the FER model from the application context into the actual webpage.
 A potential solution for this would be to send the image to the app context to apply the emotion recognition weights, then send the returned prediction back to the webpage.

 ### 5. Tuning